Reshaping Reasoning in LLMs: A Theoretical Analysis of RL Training Dynamics through Pattern Selection: Introduction

-Based on our empirical findings, we further develop a theoretical framework that conceptualizes reasoning as a two-stage question-reason-answer process $q\rightarrow r\rightarrow a$: (1) reasoning pattern selection based on the question, i.e., $\pi(r|q)$ and (2) answer generation based on the chosen pattern, i.e., $\pi(a|r,q)$.
-Using this framework, we develop the theory regarding the training dynamics and optimum of RLVR: we show that RLVR can converge to the reasoning pattern $r^*$ with the highest success rate, which precisely matches our empirical observations.
-Moreover, we also characterize two distinct convergence regimes: models with strong initial reasoning quality demonstrate rapid convergence to optimal patterns, while weaker models face entanglement-stage optimization challenges.
-These theoretical insights naturally explain the empirical benefits of integrating supervised fine-tuning (SFT) with RLVR training to accelerate the emergence of robust reasoning capabilities in LLMs \cite{gandhi2025cognitive,chen2025rm,zeng2025simplerl}.
+Based on our empirical findings, we further develop a theoretical framework that conceptualizes reasoning as a two-stage question-reason-answer process $q\rightarrow r\rightarrow a$: (1) reasoning pattern selection based on the question, i.e., $\pi(r|q)$, and (2) answer generation based on the chosen pattern, i.e., $\pi(a|r,q)$.
+Using this framework, we theoretically analyze the training dynamics of RL in LLMs with two typical reward types: verifiable reward (RLVR) \citep{guo2025deepseek, shao2024deepseekmath} and the model's internal feedback (RLIF) \citep{zhao2025learning, agarwal2025unreasonable}.
+For RLVR, we show that it can converge to the reasoning pattern $r^*$ with the highest success rate, which precisely matches our empirical observations.
+Moreover, we characterize two distinct convergence regimes: models with strong initial reasoning quality demonstrate rapid convergence to optimal patterns, while weaker models face entanglement-stage optimization challenges.
+For RLIF, we provide an explanation of why RL with internal rewards can improve model performance, and we also show that RLIF may ultimately converge to a state with worse performance than the base model, aligning with our empirical findings.
+Additional experiments validate our theoretical analysis.

 The main contributions of this paper are highlighted as follows: